AndrewJamesTurner/CGP-Library/README.md

     $ make so

-Then copy the generated libCGP.so to /usr/lib by running:
+Then copy the generated libcgp.so to /usr/lib by running:

-    $ sudo mv libGP.so /usr/lib
+    $ sudo cp libcgp.so /usr/lib

-Give libCGP.so the necessary permissions by running:
+Give libcgp.so the necessary permissions by running:

-    $ sudo chmod 0755 /usr/lib/libGCP.so
+    $ sudo chmod 0755 /usr/lib/libcgp.so

-Then copy libCGP.h to /usr/include by running:
+Then copy cgp.h to /usr/include by running:

-    $ sudo mv ./src/libCGP.h /usr/include
+    $ sudo cp ./src/cgp.h /usr/include

-Finally update they system so it knows about libCGP.so
+Finally update the system so it knows about libcgp.so

     $ sudo ldconfig

+Once CGP-Library has been installed it can be accessed by including cgp.h in your project and linking using the -lcgp flag.

 ####Windows